enkidevs/curriculum/react/introduction/intro-react/intro-components.md

 One of the main concepts and the building block of React is the component.

-A component can be anything:
+You can think of a component as a definition representing one or more UI elements.
+For example, a component can represent:
 - a header with an image
 - a list of links
 - a button